elsakoh/cs3244-g26/README.md

 Model has been trained on these public datasets: [URFD](http://fenix.univ.rzeszow.pl/~mkepski/ds/uf.html) and [MCFD](http://www.iro.umontreal.ca/~labimage/Dataset/).

-Possible datasets to train model on:
+Training and testing datasets used
 - [SISFD](http://sistemic.udea.edu.co/en/investigacion/proyectos/english-falls/)
 - [NTU-RGBD](http://rose1.ntu.edu.sg/datasets/actionrecognition.asp), only the FALL and ADL (Activities of Daily living) datasets

 ## Project structure
 ### Preprocessing
-Video and Image Preprocessing files are found in `dataset_preprocessing/`.
+Video and Image Preprocessing files are found in `dataset_preprocessing/`. preprocessing is split into two parts:
+1. formatting videos into frames `preprocess_XX.py`
+2. generating optical flow images `generate_OF_XX.py`

 The preprocessed images are used as inputs to train the model.

 ### Model
-Refer to files `temporalnet_XX.py`.
+Refer to file `temporalnet.py`.
 Each model works specifically on each of the fall datasets.

 Refer to paper cited below for the model's architecture.

 ### Running the model
-1. Install dependencies `conda install --files requirements.txt`
+1. Install dependencies `pip3 install -r requirements.txt`
-3. `python temporalnet_XX.py`
+2. `python temporalnet.py`

 ## References: